dfelinto/blender-manual/animation/techs/material.rst

 The possibilities are nearly unlimited.
-For example, you could keyframe the :guilabel:`Glossiness` of raytraced reflection/transparency, which would enable the simulation of condensation spreading over a mirror or window…).
+For example, you could keyframe the :guilabel:`Glossiness` of raytraced reflection/transparency, which would enable the simulation of condensation spreading over a mirror or window...).

 Example